azavea/acs-alchemist/doc/README.txt

   Each data point for the ACS is represented by a unique variable ID.
 These are available here:
 http://www2.census.gov/acs2009_5yr/summaryfile/ACS2009_5-Year_TableShells.xls
-From this file, select up to 100 Unique ID's per export job you'd like, and save these to your variable file in the following format.
-For example:
+From this file, select up to 100 Unique ID's per export job you'd like, and save these to a variable file in the following format.
+This file is used to determine which variables should be included in your output.
+Each line corresponds to a variable and consists of two parts separated by a comma.
+The first is an ID from the "Table ID" column in the above file, the second is an optional title for the column in the output shapefile (if no title is specified, the ID is used instead).
+Note that titles are truncated to 10 characters due to inherent limitations of the shapefile format; the program will tell you if this results in duplicate column names.
+Example content for a variables file would be:

 B01001001,TOTALPOP
 B01001002,TOTALMALE
 B01001026,TOTALFEMALE

+Assuming this is saved in myVariables.txt in your working directory, you could then use it with the following command:

 C:\...> AcsDataImporter.exe -s Wyoming -e 150 -v myVariablesFile.txt